 - About Us

 - My Account

 Lois Alexander Lane

 *Lois K. Alexander Lane was born on this date in 1916.
-She was an African American fashion designer, businesswoman and museum curator.
+She was a Black fashion designer, businesswoman and museum curator.

 A longtime Harlem, New York resident, Alexander was also a board member of the Uptown Chamber of Commerce.
 Tributes to Lois Alexander Lane were held at the Schomberg Center of New York City, July 1998 and the Design Center of Washington, DC, October 1998.
 Lois K. Alexander Lane, 91, who started a fashion institute and museum in New York's Harlem neighborhood to interest Blacks in the garment trade and highlight their contributions to the industry, died Sept.
 29, 2007 at the Magnolia Center nursing home in Lanham.
 She had Alzheimer's disease and liver cancer.